 The earth sustains and supports life.
 Without it, we would not be living today.
 With this in mind, it makes sense for us to nurture and support our planet.
-What better way to do this than through landscaping and lawn care at our homes.
+What better way to do this than through landscaping and lawn care at our homes?
 Each of us can play a role in preserving the earth.
 Here are three practical steps you can take to improve your impact on the environment through your landscaping.
+Continue reading about sustainable lawn care!

 1. Organic Lawn Care